Complaint Handling Procedure

-In order for FCCPC to address a complaint, the complainant must have initially engaged the provider of services or products.
-If not satisfied, the complainant can then file a complaint with FCCPC.
-This may either be in hard copy and delivered to any of our offices or by soft copy through the website portal or email.
+For the Commission to address a complaint, the aggrieved consumer must have initially engaged the provider of the product or service.
+If not satisfied, the complainant can then file a complaint with the Commission.
+This may either be in hard copy and delivered to any of our offices or soft copy through the website portal or email.
 Please see the tab “About Us” on the home page.

 The complaint must clearly state the following: